 Even without formal education, Oprek and Otak Atik are a form of resistance to capitalism.
 Andreas Siagian and Lintang Radittya, who were our partners in the companion MusicMakers hacklab event this past October at Nusasonic festival in Yogyakarta, join us to share what experience they’re bringing to Berlin.
 They’ll talk about their own background in Indonesian engineering and hacking culture, how they’ve organised events and communities, as well as delve into their own work.

-Presented with Native Instruments, Nusasonic, and SHAPE, which is co-funded by the Creative Europe programme of the European Union.
+Presented with CDM, Nusasonic, and SHAPE, which is co-funded by the Creative Europe programme of the European Union.

 Andreas Siagian is artist/engineer working on a wide range of practice in DIY electronics and interdisciplinary art.
 His practice began in 2004, when he decided to teach himself how to develop software for highway geometric design calculation and planning in Civil Engineering.